 Qatar’s economy has reaped the rewards of these efforts, with broadband connectivity among businesses increasing by 20 percentage points since 2008.
 And the country is ranked in the top third of countries for “ease of doing business,” based on the World Bank’s index.

 An effective market driver of ICT usage and adoption has been government.
-Qatar is ranked third in the world for ICT government readiness, according to the World Economic Forum’s Global Information Technology Report 2009–10.
+Qatar ranks fourth worldwide with regard to the government usage of ICT, according to the World Economic Forum’s Global Information Technology Report 2014.
 Through the enhanced sophistication and growth of many government services, especially Hukoomi, Qatar’s national e-government portal, MoTC has worked to foster a technology-friendly environment for small and medium-sized enterprises (SMEs).

-By creating a robust and transparent online system for government operations and the public, MoTC has set a swift pace for ICT adoption across all sectors of society. i-Gov has improved access to information and made it more convenient for individuals and businesses to interact with government agencies.
-1.4 million transactions have already been made using Hukoomi, the government’s online portal.
+By creating a robust and transparent online system for government operations and the public, MoTC has set a swift pace for ICT adoption across all sectors of society. i-Gov has improved access to information and made it more convenient for individuals and businesses to interact with government agencies

 The Electronic Commerce and Transactions Law (e-Law) was enacted to encourage businesses and government entities to migrate more of their transactions online.
 The law makes online communications and financial transactions legally enforceable, establishing protocols for digital signatures, electronic documents, and authentication of payment.
 By enacting this law, the protections offered to business and consumers are greatly expanded, along with MoTC’s regulatory mandate.